 Sightseeing Tours Offered on Isle Royale

 Sightseeing tours are available from Rock Harbor each day.
-One of the top sites include a tour of the Edisen Fishery.
-This home and business was frozen in time and kept just has the original owners left it in the mid-1900’s.
-Later on you can climb to the top of the Rock Harbor Lighthouse for spectacular views of Lake Superior and the eastern edge of Isle Royale.
-In the light keepers home there is a museum highlighting the history of resorts, residents and industry on the island.
+One of the top sites includes a tour of the Edisen Fishery.
+This home and business were frozen in time and kept just has the original owners left it in the mid-1900s.
+Later on, you can climb to the top of the Rock Harbor Lighthouse for spectacular views of Lake Superior and the eastern edge of Isle Royale.
+In the lightkeepers home there is a museum highlighting the history of resorts, residents and industry on the island.

 See Isle Royale with Canoe or Outboard